Globalisation and Regionalisation

 This course analyses selected key topics in globalisation and regionalisation in the world economy.
 These include:

-- the evolution of the international firm and the motives of firms engaged in international business
+- the evolution and power of multinational corporations and the motives of firms engaged in international business;

 On successful completion of the course, you should have:

-- acquired some understanding of current key topics in the field of economic globalisation and regionalisation
+- acquired an interdisciplinary understanding of current key topics in the field of globalisation and regionalisation;

-- developed a broad-based overview of the role of multinational companies as chief actors behind the economic globalisation and regionalisation
+- developed a broad-based overview of the role of multinational companies as key actors behind economic globalisation and regionalisation;

-- recognised the role of location in explaining the global competitiveness of companies
+- recognised key determinants explaining the global competitiveness and strategies of international companies;

 Teaching and learning methods